nagarjuna1818/Test-Results-Syncer/README.md

 Supported files: **`Json`**, **`Excel`**

 #### Install Syncer Tool
-To use this utility tool, you need to run the following command to install the Syncer tool from Nuget package and make the tool globally available to run from anywhere in your local machine.
+To use this utility tool, you need to run the following command to install the Syncer tool from Nuget package and make it globally available to run from anywhere in your local machine.
 ```
 dotnet tool install -g Syncer
 ```